sumanthtatipamula/Machine-Learning/Notes.md

          2. Ratio - Cost of an item
    7. **Descriptive Stats**
       1. <mark style="background: #FF5582A6;">Central Tendency</mark>
-         1. Mean: Arithmetic mean of numbers.
+         1. <mark style="background: #FFF3A3A6;">Mean</mark>: Arithmetic mean of numbers.
 Add the observations and divide by count of the observations.
 Mean is affected by extreme values.
             1. Gets Influenced by the outliers
             2. Eg: Salaries : 9,12,10,11,8, 130 Lakhs because of the 1.3cr package mean doesn't provide accurate representation
-         2. Median: When observations are sorted in the ascending order, the middle observation is median.
+         2. <mark style="background: #FFF3A3A6;">Median</mark>: When observations are sorted in the ascending order, the middle observation is median.
 If we have n observations, the (n + 1)/2 th obervation is median.
 The median can be an observation or between two observations.
          3. Mode: Mode is the most frequently occuring data point in a data set.
       2. <mark style="background: #FF5582A6;">Range</mark>: It is the difference between the maximum and minimum values in a data set.
 Affected by extreme values
          1. Very sensitive to outliers than mean